tincubeth/doc/README.md

 ### Why? <a id="why"></a>

 Ethereum (as most blockchains) has a privacy problem.
 This needs to be attacked on multiple fronts.
-One of them was described by [Péter Szilágyi at DevCon4](https://www.youtube.com/watch?v=J1JenTo7oLE) If you are not aware of the full extend of the problem (e.g. you tfull -> full verification
+One of them was described by [Péter Szilágyi at DevCon4](https://www.youtube.com/watch?v=J1JenTo7oLE) If you are not aware of the full extend of the problem (e.g. you think mixers would solve the problem completely) Please watch this talk before reading on.
-44
-hink mixers would solve the problem completely) Please watch this talk before reading on.
 For a wider scope look at the problem and modivation I also suggest the talk by [Cory Doctorow at DevCon4](https://www.youtube.com/watch?v=JE4yoU6ssi8)
+Already suggested way back [at Ethereum Magicians](https://ethereum-magicians.org/t/incubed-servers-as-onion-services/1798).
+But this [Flyig Circuit](https://flyingcircuit.com) was the perfect chance to dive into this.

 ### What? <a id="what"></a>